gagle/node-deferred-queue/README.md

 The benefits are:
 - You don't need to nest calls.
 - The content is created only once.
 When you call to `restart()` you're just executing the previous tasks again.
-Well, in fact, in the previous example the functions that are passed to C and E are created every restart but this is because they're not in the queue.
+Well, in fact, in the previous example the functions that are passed to C and E are created on each restart but this is because they're not in the queue.
 All the functions that are enqueued with `push()` are only created once.
 - When a function is pushed it is added to the queue and tries to execute.
 If there are pending functions that needs to execute, it simply waits.
 You can imagine it as a dynamic queue that can increase in size at any time and is always executing.

 	```javascript